m-marini/utils-lib/README.md

      * right                  : set the gridx to RELATIVE (insert right)
      * hspan                  : set the gridwidth to REMAINDER horizontal span)
-     * vspan                  : set the gridheight to REMAINDER (vertical span) */
+     * vspan                  : set the gridheight to REMAINDER (vertical span)
+     * rspan                  : set the gridwidth to RELATIVE (right span)
+     * bspan                  : set the gridheight to RELATIVE (bottom span)
+     * nospan                 : set the gridwidth and gridheight to 1 (no span)
+     * nofill                 : set no fill
+     * hfill                  : set horizontal fill
+     * vfill                  : set vertical fill
+     */
     ResourceBundle b = ...
     JTextField text = new JTextField();